Can You Pay an Employee Two Different Hourly Rates? Employer Considerations

 Do you have a job rotation program in the workplace?
 Or, does an employee work in different roles within your business during a regular work week?
 If so, you might pay them two or more pay rates, depending on the work they do.

-For example, you might have a restaurant employee who works as a host, waiter, and dishwasher.
+A restaurant employee works as a host, waiter, and dishwasher.
 You pay the employee the tipped minimum wage during their hours as a waiter, a separate wage when they work as host, and a third wage when they wash dishes.

 Hazard pay